 This article is a link between the previous ‘Meditation Guidance’ series, and the ‘Buddhism’ series.
 It introduces the Dharmadhātu Wisdom and its associated male Buddha, Vairocana.
-While both sets of articles, are approaching meditation from the point of view of a non-dual wisdom and a non-dual psychology, the ‘Meditation Guidance’ series takes the four-fold brahmavihāras as its primary frame of reference, whereas this series uses the Five Wisdoms and the Emptiness of the Five Skandhas as its starting point, and addresses the complex notion of Mindfulness practice.
-In this article there is reflection on the Buddha’s Enlightenment; on the Four Noble Truths; on my ‘Short Breath / Long Breath’ approach to the Mindfulness of Breathing; on the healing power of the brahmavihāras; on my ‘Four Qualia’.
+While both sets of articles, are approaching meditation from the point of view of a non-dual wisdom and a non-dual psychology, the ‘Meditation Guidance’ series takes the four-fold brahmavihāras as its primary frame of reference, whereas this series uses the Five Wisdoms and the Emptiness of the Five Skandhas as its starting point, and addresses the complex and subtle notion of Mindfulness practice in Buddhism.
+In this article there is reflection on the Buddha’s Enlightenment; on the Four Noble Truths; on my ‘Short Breath / Long Breath’ approach to the Mindfulness of Breathing; and on the healing power of the brahmavihāras.
 I also introduce the key notion of Emptiness – the non-personal nature of Consciousness.
-To read the article click here.

-In this important article, we begin to go deeper into the Dharmadhātu Wisdom, and I introduce the figure of Ākāshadhātvishvari, who personifies this Wisdom in the Bardo Thodol (Tibetan Book of the Dead).
+In this important article, we begin to go deeper into the Dharmadhātu Wisdom, and I introduce the figure of Ākāshadhātvishvari (which later Buddhist tradition came to call White Tara), who personifies this Wisdom in the Bardo Thodol (Tibetan Book of the Dead).
 The Deva Realms are introduced.
-In the Bardo Thodol these are presented as an egoic opposite of the Dharmadhātu Wisdom – the deva archetype representing the states of integration, in which the impersonal reality of Consciousness is personalised.
-The metaphors of Light and Space in Buddhist tradition are explored, with brief reference to other spiritual traditions.
+In the Bardo Thodol these are presented as an egoic opposite of the Dharmadhātu Wisdom – the deva archetype representing high-level states of integration, in which the impersonal reality of Consciousness is personalised.
+The metaphors of Light and Space used in Buddhist tradition to point the nature of Consciousness, are explored with brief reference to other spiritual traditions.
 The Buddha’s teaching on the ‘Emptiness of the Five Skandhas‘ is introduced.
-To read the article click here.

 This is a key article.
 It takes us deeper into an understanding of the integration and embodiment of feminine and masculine aspects of Consciousness – with a particular focus on the great importance of the divine feminine, which is another way of thinking about the idea of letting go, allowing, and ‘resting’ as Consciousness .
 The Buddha’s ‘Four Foundations of Mindfulness’ are introduced, and explored with reference to five skandhas.
 The idea of Mindfulness as non-duality practice is introduced – the importance of recognising that Consciousness is ’empty’.
-I also attempt to show how the imagery of Bardo Thodol is directly relevant to meditation practice.
+I also attempt to show how the imagery of the Bardo Thodol is directly relevant to meditation practice.
 At the end of the article I return to some reflections on my NVC Mandala’ model, which illustrates the direct parallels between Marshall Rosenberg’s Nonviolent Communication (NVC) model and the skandhas, Realms, brahmavihāras, Wisdoms and ‘Foundations of Mindfulness’ in Buddhist tradition.
-Click here to access the article.